Miss-Maggie/Event_local_discovery/README.md

 - Shadcn UI for beautiful components
 - Django REST Framework for robust API
-- Nairobi tech community for inspiration
+- Luma and Nairobi Tech community for inspiration